 The other option is to apply for a tourist visa at a Thai embassy or consulate before your trip.
 Tourist visas last 60-days (costs vary by country) and can be extended for an additional 30 days (1900 baht/≈US$59.50).
 A few Thai embassies and consulates give multiple-entry tourist visas which grant 60 days for each entry.
 When applying for an extension, take a passport-sized photo, a receipt from your hotel (some immigration offices require this, some do not), and photocopies of both the photo and visa pages in your passport and the departure card you received upon entering the country with you to the immigration office.

-No matter what visas they use to enter Thailand, everybody must have a passport with six-months validity remaining and the law states that immigration officials can ask to see sufficient funds to cover the duration of the trip (a credit card will suffice) and an airplane ticket out of Thailand, but we've never heard of them actually asking for these.
+No matter what visas people use to enter Thailand, everybody must have a passport with six-months validity remaining and the law states that immigration officials can ask to see sufficient funds to cover the duration of the trip (a credit card will suffice) and an airplane ticket out of Thailand, but we’ve never heard of them actually asking for these.
 For full details on immigration issues, including a list of Thai embassies and consulates, visit the Ministry of Foreign Affairs website.

 As any seasoned traveler can tell you, the best advice is to pack light.
 Lay out everything you want to take and then only bring half of it – or less.
-Light, natural fabrics and loose fitting clothes are the most sensible.
-They help keep you cool, are easily washable, and won't make your luggage heavy.
+Light, natural fabrics and loose-fitting clothes are the most sensible.
+They help keep you cool, are easily washable, and won’t make your luggage heavy.
 Shirts with sleeves are best.
-Sleeveless tops won't offend, though outside the beach and tourist areas they often attract attention.
+Sleeveless tops won’t offend, though outside beaches and tourist areas they often attract attention.
 If you do go sleeveless, carry a shawl to cover your shoulders upon entering temples.
-Shorts should go below the knees: note that adult Thai men usually don't wear them.
+Shorts should go below the knees: note that adult Thai men usually don’t wear them.
 Roll-up cargo pants are very practical.
 Thailand is tropical, but do pack a sweater or light jacket because it can get truly chilly at night in the cool season and at high elevations all year long.
-Plus, some restaurants and inter-city buses jack their air-conditioning up to 11.
+Plus, some restaurants and inter-city buses jack their air-conditioning up to eleven.
 Be sure to pack comfortable walking shoes.
 Sandals are acceptable almost everywhere, and are practical since you must remove footwear when entering temples, homes, and even many shops.
 Leave the heels at home.
 Thais usually dress very casual and restaurants that expect a jacket and tie are extremely rare.
-It's also a good idea to not bring many black clothes since these are occasionally (rarely) not allowed at shrines and religious ceremonies.
+It’s also a good idea to not wear black clothes since these are occasionally (rarely) not allowed at shrines and religious ceremonies.

 Sunscreen is, of course, a must due to the strong tropical sun and a wide-brimmed hat is also a good idea.
 Umbrellas are as useful against the sun as they are against the rain.
 If you will be sleeping in a national park or doing a homestay, pack a towel.
 Read the Electricity and Health & Medicine sections above for further packing advice.

 For birdwatchers, we highly recommend that you bring your own binoculars and/or spotting scopes.
-A few are available for hire at each of the parks, but they're not top quality and there's a chance that they will all be checked out by other visitors.
-As for field guides, we recommend A Field Guide to the Birds of Thailand (2nd edition, ISBN 9781843309215) by Craig Robson.
+A few are available for hire at each of the parks, but they’re not top quality and there’s a chance that they will all be checked out by other visitors.
+As for field guides, we recommend A Field Guide to the Birds of Thailand by Craig Robson.
 Also, even though this is tropical Thailand, you will be birding in a mountainous region, so pack warm clothes and gloves just to be prepared.